 Two new COVID-19 cases in Vellore

-There were two fresh COVID-19 cases in Vellore district and the total number of cases stood at 57,331 on Monday.
-With a total of 56,160 persons having been discharged, there were six active cases in the district.
+There were two fresh COVID-19 cases in Vellore district and the total number of cases stood at 57,333 on Tuesday.
+With a total of 56,163 persons having been discharged, there were seven active cases in the district.
 The toll stood at 1,163.

+In Ranipet, one fresh case has been recorded, taking the total number of cases to 53,939.

+Tiruvannamalai has also reported one new case.
+The total number of cases in the district is 66,816.

 - Comments will be moderated by The Hindu editorial team.